-Students must complete a consecutive two-quarter long community-based research internship under the supervision of an SPRC faculty mentor.
+Students must complete a consecutive two-quarter long community-based research internship under the supervision of an SPRC mentor.
 Students will receive 6 total units for their internships, which are all unpaid positions.
 The primary learning goal of these internships is for students to apply their coursework and implementation science in a community or lab setting by engaging community members and faculty to create innovative, research-based, chronic disease prevention solutions addressing community health challenges.

 Important Note about Beginning Your Internship (for coterminal students only)